 By Krystianna from Volumes & Voyages | Instagram

-One of the best art museums in New England is the Museum of Fine Arts (MFA) in Boston, which is located right next to the famous Fenway neighborhood.
+One of the best art museums in New England is the Museum of Fine Arts (MFA) in Boston.
+It is located right next to the famous Fenway neighborhood, across from Northeastern University.

 - Tremont Street Boston by Philip Harry